September 7th, 2017

-It’s official, our 2017 dates have been released and with just 8 climbers and 4 guides on each climb they go fast!
+It’s official, our 2018 Mt.
+Rainer dates have been released and with just 8 climbers and 4 guides on each climb they go fast!

 Let’s cut to the chase:

 Denali Expedition Seminar & Summit Climb: Literally a prerequisite for Denali.
 This program features 6.5 days of learning/training/climbing and generally getting your butt kicked by the winter weather on Mt.
 Rainier.
-This program is for you if you have your eyes on Denali or if you’ve got your eyes on an illusive winter summit of Mt.
+This program is for you if you have your eyes on Denali or if you’ve got your eyes on an elusive winter summit of Mt.
 Rainier.
 Included in the price of the program is lodging for your first night in Ashford and all breakfasts and dinners on the mountain.
 At a cost of $2,000 for the 6.5 day program, this is an incredible deal with 2: 1 guiding and free lodging the first night.

-Kautz Route: This is a great climb for the climber with a little (or a lot) of climbing experience.
+Kautz Route: This is a great climb for the climber with previous climbing experience.
 This is the best option for those who’d like to return to Rainier to attempt a different, slightly more challenging route.
 1 day traversing the south side of Mt.
 Rainier, 1 day climbing the Turtle Snowfield, Summit day up the Kautz Ice Chute and 1 day down to the parking lot.
 All Kautz climbs now include an Advanced Mountain Day School to help get you prepared for the conditions on the route.
 A prior attempt of Mt.
 Rainier via the DC or Emmons routes is recommended.